Scan & Deliver

-Scan & Deliver: Electronic Document Delivery enables Morningside/Barnard/UTS faculty, students, staff, and Provost-appointed visiting scholars with library borrowing privileges to request electronic delivery of articles and book chapters from the general print collections of the following participating libraries:
+Scan & Deliver enables Morningside/Barnard/UTS/Lamont faculty, students, staff and Provost-appointed visiting scholars with library borrowing privileges to request scans of small portions of a work for the purpose of private study, research or scholarship.

 - Avery Architectural & Fine Arts Library

 - The Burke Library at Union Theological Seminary

 - Journalism Library

 The purpose of this service is to provide electronically delivered scans of small portions of Columbia's general collections for private study, research or scholarship.
 Any other use may require the permission of the copyright owner.

 It is the responsibility of the requesting patron to comply with all applicable copyright laws.
 Please consult these sources for more information: